phronmophobic/membrane/docs/tutorial.md

 The most interesting part of this example is the `:mouse-down` event handler which returns `[[::toggle $checked?]]`.
 Loosely translated, this means "when a `:mouse-down` event occurs, the checkbox proposes 1 effect which toggles the value of `checked?`."
 It does not specify _how_ the `::toggle` effect is implemented.

-What is exactly is "$checked?"?
+What exactly is `$checked?`?
 The symbol `$checked?` is replaced by the `defui` macro with a value that specifies the path to `checked?`.
 In fact, the `defui` macro will replace all symbols that start with "$" that derive from a keyword parameter with a value that represents the path of the corresponding symbol.

 You can find the implementation of the `::toggle` effect by checking its `defeffect`.
 ```